lsst-dm/dmtn-008/index.rst

     :alt: DECam AM1
     :target: ../../_static/validation_data_decam_master-ga7c58840c3_data_z_AM1_D_5_ARCMIN_17.0-21.5.png

     Distribution of the repeatability of astrometric distance between stars separted by 4-6 arcminutes.
 The SRD spec of AM1=10 mas is shown in red.
-The SRD spec for the outlier fraction with RMS relative separation of > AM1+AD1=30 mas (green) is 10.46%, which is only slight above the "design" specification of AF1=10%.
+The performance of 28.00 mas is shown in black.
+The SRD spec for the outlier fraction with RMS relative separation of > AM1+AD1=30 mas (green) is 46.38%, which is catastrophically above the "design" specification of AF1=10%.

 .. figure:: /_static/validation_data_decam_master-ga7c58840c3_data_z_AM2_D_20_ARCMIN_17.0-21.5.png
     :name: fig-cfht-am2